 - thermal radiation effects on flare knockout drum instrumentation and necessity for thermal shielding.

 In general, knockout drums are located on the main flare line upstream of the flare stack or any liquid seal.
 However, if any equipment releases a large amount of liquid to the flare header, additional KO vessels inside the battery limit are installed to collect these liquids.
 This not only reduces the sizing load of the main flare KOD but also increases product recovery.
-Knockout drums are also installed ahead of compressor suction to eliminate liquid from entering into the compressor.
+Knockout drums are also installed ahead of compressor suction to eliminate liquid from entering the compressor.

 Maintenance Requirement of Knockout Drums